 You can visit our Library and use one of the PTRC Work Stations Monday - Friday 8am to 4pm.
 Proceed to the Library Circulation Desk.
 When you arrive, ask the Desk Assistant to point you to the Login Book.
 After you log in, you will be escorted to the PTRC work station.
 When at the work station, you can perform your patent search at the U.S. Patent Office Patent Search page or using the PUBWEST system unassisted.
 Note that you must be logged into PUBWEST by a Library Staff member.

-PubWEST is the public version of WEST offered only in the Public Search Facility and PTRCs.
-WEST stands for Web-based Examiner’s Search Tool, an internal U.S. Patent and Trademark Office database for use by USPTO patent examiners.
-This system is not as user friendly as the web search option.
-If you choose to use it, please allow extra time to familairize yourself with the system.
+Pub EAST and PubWEST are the platforms offered only in the Public Search Facility and PTRCs.
+They are internal U.S. Patent and Trademark Office databases for use by USPTO patent examiners.
+These systems are not as user friendly as the web search option.
+If you choose to use them, please allow extra time to familairize yourself with the systems.

-If you desire orientation to either the web search page or PUBWEST, Jon Cavicchi can asist you in person by appointment.
+If you desire orientation to either the web search page, PubEast or PubWEST, Jon Cavicchi can asist you in person by appointment.
 Call 603-513-5139 or email his office.
 He is also avialable to assist you via phone and chat.

 Public Presentations on Patent Search & Application Process